aui-framework/aui/docs/MANUAL.md

 }
 ```

-Building and running this project, you are getting sure that AUI built properly and you are ready to build AUI applications!
+Building and running this project, you are getting sure that AUI built properly and you are ready to build AUI
+applications!

 ## Graphical hello world

+**Project:** `projects/hello_world/ui`

 Since AUI is graphical framework it allows to easily create windows, buttons, fields without any graphical UI toolkits.